-- You get your refund fast! - Payment is more secure, there is no check to get lost. - More convenient.
-No trip to the bank to deposit your check.Saves tax dollars.
-A refund by direct deposit costs less - to process than a check.
+- You get your refund fast! - Payment is more secure, there is no check to get lost. - It is more convenient.
+No trip to the bank to deposit your check. - It saves tax dollars.
+A refund by direct deposit costs less to process than a check.